harsiz/omnidex/docs/downloading.md

     **"💎"** indicates recommended and trusted source.
     **"🏆"** indicates the best pick in the author(s) opinion.

 Always use an **ad blocker** on DDL and torrent sites.
-Use a **VPN** when torrenting to prevent your ISP throttling your speeds
+Use a **VPN** when torrenting to prevent your ISP throttling your Internet speeds (they will do this without warning or informing you of this).
 :::

 :::warning
-Its prudent to scan downloaded software with [VirusTotal](https://www.virustotal.com/) before installing.
+It's prudent to scan downloaded software with [VirusTotal](https://www.virustotal.com/) before installing.
 :::

 ---